mbaumer/us_hep_funding/docs/_states/AZ.md

 <a name="AZ-01"></a>
 [Back to top](#top)
 ## AZ-01 -- Rep. Tom O'Halleran (D)
+### Committees
+Tom O'Halleran is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016